athithyai/NSO_data_download/README.md

 RadarSat-2 is a Canadian C-band Synthetic Aperture Radar (SAR) satellite operated by MDA.
 SAR is an active sensor, meaning it sends out microwave pulses and records the signal that bounces back.
 This allows it to "see" through clouds and acquire images day or night.

-Key characteristics available via the NSO portal often include:
+Key characteristics available via the NSO api often include:

 * **Sensor:** C-Band SAR (~5.6 cm wavelength).
 * **Resolution:** The NSO portal provides access to data acquired at different resolutions over time (e.g., historical 25m data, and more recent 5m data since ~2015).
 This tool currently doesn't filter by resolution, showing all available results.